Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Discussion

-Fitting the short-distance walking model and circle-walking model to the amputee walking speed behavior, we found that the scaling factors for the cost of changing speeds and for the cost of turning ($\lambda$ and $b_2$) are much higher than for non-amputees.
-To test whether these increased cost estimates, one could directly measure the metabolic cost of changing speed and the cost of turning, as in \cite{seethapathi2015metabolic,BrownThesis2012,BrownSrinivasan2019}.
-Stability considerations may be an alternative to metabolic cost being the determinant of reduced speeds, especially for turning in a circle.
-One could examine this alternative hypothesis by having subjects use different speeds and estimating simple measures of stability \cite{wang2014stepping,seethapathi2019step}.

 For short-distance walking, we measured the average speed over the whole bout of the amputees.
-This average speed includes the acceleration and deceleration periods.
-So the reduction in average speed is partly due to a greater portion of the bout being spent in acceleration-deceleration and partly due to reduced walking speed.
-This was the case in the earlier non-amputee study as well \cite{seethapathi2015metabolic}.
+This average speed includes the acceleration and deceleration periods \cite{miff2005temporal}.
+So the reduction in average speed is partly due to a greater portion of the bout being spent in acceleration-deceleration and partly due to reduced steady walking speed.
+The presence of smooth acceleration-deceleration phases may also suggest an additional energy cost penalty for speed change rates, not accounted for here.
+The acceleration-deceleration phase was included in computing the mean speed in the earlier non-amputee study as well \cite{seethapathi2015metabolic}.
 In that study, walking slower for shorter distances was a real choice, as the subjects could certainly cover the distance in shorter time.
-While we did not test this hypothesis here by asking the amputees to walk faster than they preferred to do, we suggest, based on prior studies with amputee populations, that they can typically walk much faster than their preferred speeds (e.g., \cite{ralston1958energy,Jaegers1993}).
-Specifically, we do not know of any demonstrated instance in which someone's preferred speed is also their maximum possible speed, although it may be possible.
+Similarly, prior studies with amputee populations found that they can typically walk much faster than their preferred speeds (e.g., \cite{ralston1958energy,Jaegers1993}).